 Bottom line: For any large Delhi schedule in 2025, allocate 25–40% of railway, village, trans-Yamuna or corporate scenes to these doubles.
 Total savings: 35–55% with zero compromise on authenticity when dressed correctly.
 Line producers now treat “Delhi package” as Delhi + Noida Extension + Gurugram + one night railway in Agra as standard practice.

-7. Large-Unit Production Flow
+Managing Large-Unit Production Flow in Delhi

 Craft services for 150+ crew: